 To win approval for your disability claim based on pneumoconiosis, you must be diagnosed with the disease (confirmed by chest x-ray or other diagnostic imaging) and either meet the requirements of Social Security's disability listing for chronic respiratory disorders or be unable to work due to a doctor's limitations.

-Social Security's listing for for chronic respiratory disorders, which was updated in October 2016, requires that you have had a lung function test that shows you have chronic pulmonary insufficiency (shown by certain low FEV1, FVC, DLCO, or ABG test scores) or have had at least three hospitalizations in the last year, each lasting at least 48 hours and occurring at least 30 days apart.
+Social Security's listing for for chronic respiratory disorders requires that you have had a lung function test that shows you have chronic pulmonary insufficiency (shown by certain low FEV1, FVC, DLCO, or ABG test scores) or have had at least three hospitalizations in the last year, each lasting at least 48 hours and occurring at least 30 days apart.
 For more information on how to meet Social Security's listing requirements, refer to our article on disability for chronic respiratory disorders.